Yankees vs. Mets Player Props Betting Odds

-Oddsmakers have listed player props for Francisco Lindor, Gleyber Torres and others when the New York Mets host the New York Yankees at Citi Field on Tuesday at 7:10 PM ET.
+Francisco Lindor and Gleyber Torres are among the players with prop bets on the table when the New York Mets and the New York Yankees square off at Citi Field on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!